Charles de Fitz-James, 4th Duke of Fitz-James: War of the Austrian Succession

 Charles VI's death in 1740 triggered another European war, with France backing the elector of Bavaria's claims to the imperial throne.
-In 1741, a French army of 40,000 men crossed the Rhine at Fort-Louis, under the orders of the Charles Louis Auguste Fouquet, whilst another army the same size crossed the Meuse at the same time - Charles served in the latter as a brigadier, under the orders of Jean-Baptiste Francois des Marets, marquis de Maillebois.
+In 1741, a French army of 40,000 men crossed the Rhine at Fort-Louis, under the orders of the Charles Louis Auguste Fouquet, whilst another army the same size crossed the Meuse at the same time – Charles served in the latter as a brigadier, under the orders of Jean-Baptiste Francois des Marets, marquis de Maillebois.
 He took part in most of the war's battles and also served in Belle-Isle's army at the Siege of Prague and the retreat which followed.

 Returning to France in July 1743, he ended his campaign in Basse-Alsace serving under Marshal de Noailles.
 In 1744 he was promoted to maréchal-de-camp and fought in the king's army at that rank, commanding the siege works at the 1745 siege of Tournay, fighting at the French victory at Fontenoy and serving at the sieges of Oudenaarde and Dendermonde.
-In 1746 he joined the French army in Flanders under the Marshal de Saxe, covering the sieges of Mons, Saint-Guilhain and Charleroi and serving at the sieges of Namur (1746) and the victory at Rocourt.
+In 1746 he joined the French army in Flanders under the Marshal de Saxe, covering the sieges of Mons, Saint-Guilhain and Charleroi and serving at the Siege of Namur (1746) and the victory at Rocourt.

-The Battle of Lauffeld - bloodier than Fontenoy - opened France's 1747 campaign in the Netherlands.
+The Battle of Lauffeld – bloodier than Fontenoy – opened France's 1747 campaign in the Netherlands.
 The Duke of Fitz-James fought there before joining the Siege of Bergen op Zoom (1747) by Lowendahl.
 He also fought at the Siege of Maestricht when peace was signed between France, Britain and the Netherlands in 1748.
 Hostilities were barely over when, on 10 May 1748, the Duke of Fitz-James was promoted to lieutenant general.
 He was also made a peer of France and knight of the orders of the King (received 2 February 1756).